get_date_from_gmt()WP 1.2.0

 get_date_from_gmt( $date_string, $format );

-$date_string(string) (required)
+$string(string) (required)

 $format(string)

-The format string for the returned date.
+The format of the returned date.
+The entire list of possible formats.

 Default: 'Y-m-d H:i:s'